ZBookCMD/AppleA10-ArchLinux/README.md

 # Arch Linux ARM for A10(X) Fusion
 Thats guide based on Project Sandcastle repositories and postmarketOS guide. \
-**Works with palera1n \ iOS 15.x.**
+**Works with palera1n \ iOS 15.x.** \
-Tested on iPhone 7 Plus with iOS 15.8.1
+Tested on iPhone 7 Plus with iOS 15.8.1 \
-Will update when possible
+I hope to be able to publish an image with the system soon so people don't have to build it manually.
+Also hopefully there will be more features.
+You can still contact me on issues or [Telegram](https://t.me/cocoshark)

 > [!IMPORTANT]
 > The instruction provides that user knows how to work with CLI and knows basic UNIX commands.
 If not, check out the Arch Linux Wiki, man pages or Wikipedia.